innolitics/rdm/rdm/init_files/documents/software_plan.md

     You don't always need to leave comments.
 Sometimes there is nothing to say.
 It can be helpful to distinguish the case where you were too busy to do an in-depth review from an in-depth review that didn't result in any comments.
 In the latter case, it's helpful to comment on what you reviewed and any questions you asked yourself.

     If you're surprised by a change, ask the author why they did something a certain way.
-Sometime there's a good reason you hadn't thought of, but even when there isn't, a Socrates-style sequence of questions can teach better than dictates.
+Sometimes there's a good reason you hadn't thought of, but even when there isn't, a Socrates-style sequence of questions can teach better than dictates.
 On the other hand, there's not always time for dialectic.

 5. **Sign Off**